QASymphony/protractor-sample/README.md

 ## Setup
 1. Open Terminal (for Mac or Linux), or Command Prompt if you are on Windows
-2. Navigate to source code folder at `/path/to/protractor-sample/`
+2. Navigate to source code folder
+    1. Mac or Linux: `cd /usr/local/var/protractor-sample`
+    2. Windows: `cd "D:\protractor-sample"`
 3. Run this command to install required node modules: `npm run setup`

 ## Run Protractor test from command line